Colic in Babies

 isn’t feeding well

-Coping With a Colicky Baby as a Parent
+Coping With Colic in Babies as a Parent

 When your baby has colic, it’s important to pay attention to your own emotional state.
 Caring for a colicky baby can be tough, and can make many parents feel anxious and inadequate, not to mention stressed.